leomok82/leomok82.github.io/cpp-dna-alignment/index.md

 ## Performance
 Our package delivers speeds surpassing implementations from Biopython and Pyalign, including a multitude of options such as semi-global alignment, affine gap penalties, and mutation rates.

+## In Progress
+CUDA capability work in progress.
+The CPU implementation is not slow, however, host-device transfer *after* generating mutations poses as a main bottleneck.
+Therefore a GPU implementation will significant speed up the subsequent model training phase

 <a href="/" style="display: inline-block; padding: 10px 20px; background-color: #007acc; color: white; text-decoration: none; border-radius: 5px;">← Back to Home</a>